 The programme is based in Sub-Saharan Africa.
 It is led by a team at Stockholm University (the Stockholm Resilience Centre), the University of Cape Town, and Stellenbosch University, with several independent collaborators.
 We are actively looking to build our network with other universities and organisations in Sub-Saharan Africa, and in the global South.

 A risk-driven approach to local economic development

-Adapt is working with the Western Cape Economic Development Partnership (WCEDP), to develop a social-ecological, risk-driven approach to short-, medium- and long-term economic development planning at the subnational regional and local (municipal) scales.
+how we adapt is working with the Western Cape Economic Development Partnership (WCEDP), to develop a social-ecological, risk-driven approach to short-, medium- and long-term economic development planning at the subnational regional and local (municipal) scales.
 The first region to apply this approach is the Garden Route District on the east coast of South Africa.

 Municipal energy in South Africa

 South Africa recently published its first official update to the national Draft Integrated Resource Plan (IRP) 2018.
 Municipalities are impacted by these national energy investment decisions.
-They also play a critical and transforming role in the electricity sector.
-Adapt collaborated with the University of Cape Town's Energy Research Centre to assist the South African Local Governments Association (SALGA) to develop a clear, strategic position on the IRP, undertaking research, analysis and workshop facilitation.
+They also play a critical and transforming role in the electricity sector. how we adapt collaborated with the University of Cape Town's Energy Research Centre to assist the South African Local Governments Association (SALGA) to develop a clear, strategic position on the IRP, undertaking research, analysis and workshop facilitation.

 Moving towards Sustainable Procurement in the Western Cape